thegitoffice/github-user-fetcher_f8a2testtestb9c4/README.md

 - Input fields for GitHub username and optional token
 - Button to fetch and display the account creation date
 - Error handling for invalid input or failed API requests
+- Cached last successful lookup in localStorage under github-user-${seed}
+- Form repopulation on load with the cached data

+## Round 2 Updates
+- Cached last successful lookup in localStorage under a unique identifier
+- Repopulated the form with the cached data on page load

 ## Installation
 Simply open the HTML file in a web browser to run the application.